axiom4/library/docs/README_PART6.md

-# A full test application using Django and Angular (Part 6) - Angular OpenAPI services
+# A full test application using Django and Angular (Part 6) - Angular OpenAPI service integration

 Let's start by creating the environment files that will allow us to customize our Angular application.